 Building on Success

-It’s not the first time Timberland and SFA have joined forces to create a new social enterprise centered on improving the lot of Haitian smallholder farming communities, mitigating environmental degradation and restoring or reviving ecosystems.
-An innovative five-year sustainable agroforestry development project they carried out in partnership with smallholder farming communities in northern Haiti has improved production, yields, lives and livelihoods, strengthened communities and reversed the course of severe deforestation.
+Itโs not the first time Timberland and SFA have joined forces to create a new social enterprise focused on improving the lives of Haitian smallholder farming communities, mitigating environmental degradation, and restoring or reviving ecosystems.
+An innovative five-year sustainable agroforestry development project, carried out in partnership with smallholder farming communities in northern Haiti, has improved production, yields, and lives and livelihoods, strengthened communities, andย reversed the course of severe deforestation.

-The project garnered Timberland recognition from the ethical business and investment community.
-In October, Timberland was awarded the top prize in the ¨Most Effective International Investment¨ category during the Seventh Annual Ethical Corporation Awards, which took place in London.
-Timberland, SFA, and local farmers tell of their experiences participating in the project in “Kombit: The Cooperative,” a documentary film produced by Timberland and SFA that was released in October 2015.
+The project garnered recognition from the ethical business and investment community at Timberland.
+In October, Timberland was awarded the top prize in the โMost Effective International Investmentโ category at the Seventh Annual Ethical Corporation Awards, held in London.
+Timberland, SFA, and local farmers share their experiences participating in the project in โKombit: The Cooperative,โ a documentary film produced by Timberland and SFA, which was released in October 2015.

-*Image credits: 1) Impact Farming, Timberland; 2) NASA; 3) Smallholder Farmers Alliance, Clinton Global Foundation
+*Image credits: 1) NASA; 2) Smallholder Farmers Alliance, Clinton Global Foundation